11 Tips To Crank Your AOV "Up To 11" 🔊

 “We're constantly rotating through suggestions...trying different approaches to get relevant pieces in front of our shoppers." - Deven Davis, Roma Designer Jewelry

-One reason Bundle And Save is so popular among top shops is that 66% of consumers say that BOGO is their favorite type of deal.
-Bundles are a great way to generate more sales and increase product awareness.
+One reason Bundle And Save is so popular among top shops is that 66% of consumers say that BOGO is their favorite type of ecommerce sales promotion.
+Bundles are a great way to incentivize customers, promote a new product line, and generate more sales.
 Plus, big opportunities exist for brands to use bundles to offload less popular and obsolete products.

 Here's a great example of a successful Bundle And Save promotion.